sekkinsan/DCE_capstone/README.md

 ##### Regularity
 <p> Table has 2 rows with 3 columns, and 2 rows with 2 columns.
 Typically tables are evenly distributed throughout. (page 8) </p>
+<p> This was skipped as part of the accessibility check since the original document did not contain the evenly distributed rows and columns.
+We left it as is to not tamper with the customer's document. </p>

 ### Delivery workflow